adrianHards/learning-frontend/README.md

 <br>

 💜's are reserved for resources I've used and recommend.
-Some, such as Front End Masters (FEM), are paid for, but if you're eligible for the [GitHub Student Developer Pack](https://education.github.com/pack) you get six months [free](https://frontendmasters.com/welcome/github-student-developers/)!
+Some, such as Front End Masters (FEM), are paid for, but if you're eligible for the [GitHub Student Developer Pack](https://education.github.com/pack) you can get six months [free](https://frontendmasters.com/welcome/github-student-developers/)!

 ## Front-End